Updated on August 23, 2022

 What Are the Defenses to Statutory Rape in Texas?

-Valid defenses that may be available in your case to defend against statutory rape in Texas include:
+Valid defenses that may be available in your case to defend against statutory rape in Texas include the following claims:

 Nowadays, it is not uncommon for adolescents aged 14, 15, and 16 to look like adults.
 That’s why it can be very easy to believe that a person is an adult without realizing that you are having sex with a minor under the age of consent.